Historical Tales | News | Vampires | Zombies | Werewolves

 Virtual Academy | Weapons | Links | Forum

-While hunting, zombies are all business—but in moments of repose, they show evidence of affection: they will cluster together and rest against each other; even show particular warmth towards child zombies.
-Within the pack, zombies will assemble themselves into approximations of family units, with children, parents and grandparents huddling together.
+While hunting, zombies are all business—but in moments of repose, they show evidence of affection: they will cluster together, rest against each other, even display particular warmth towards child zombies.
+Furthermore, hunting packs will assemble themselves into approximations of family units, with children, parents and grandparents huddling together.

 Stage III zombie; 1954|

 Macon County, Georgia

 Hierarchy: There is a distinct pecking order in a zombie pack, although it is much more subtle than that of vampires.
 Like any pack creature, the strongest and quickest will take the lead in hunting and eat first, and any rival who disrupts their feeding will be dealt with viciously.
 While vampires often use their cunning to improve their standing in the pack, zombies are relatively guileless, as weaker pack members tend to accept their fate and make the most of the scraps they scavenge.
 However, they all possess a chilling single-mindedness when it comes to hunting: while vampires have been known to succumb to malnutrition because they lacked the stomach for hunting, there is no such thing as a cowardly zombie.

 Hunting: Contrary to popular opinion, zombies are surprisingly observant and fast learners, especially when it comes to hunting.
 A lone neophyte may stagger mindlessly for a few days, but once it joins a pack its learning curve rises sharply.
 Since they cannot speak, zombies communicate using gestures and wordless vocalizations.
 A favorite hunting strategy is to have a few pack members drive prey towards an area where many others are hiding.